firolightfog/Yolow/README.md

 ### RotaTrig
 This module sends the incoming clock randomly, or sequentially to the outputs.
 The number of outputs can be set between 1 and 6 (see SLOTS).
 Note that priority is given to the output that has received an enabling (ENBL) trigger.

-Feeding an looping LFO (0-10V) to the CLK socket you can also send the voltages semi-randomly to the outputs.
+Feeding a looping LFO (0-10V) to the CLK socket you can also send the voltages semi-randomly to the outputs.
 Like this:

 <img width="714" alt="image" src="https://user-images.githubusercontent.com/34127628/187549668-e54ad8a6-10b0-48e2-a6de-fd032893bbd9.png">

 ### SaveMeMono